If you have an enquiry about the credential programme that is not answered below please contact email@example.com

 No on-call commitment will be required as part of the training programme.

-No. The pilot programme is not within the remit of deaneries, so please contact your educational supervisor or the Training and Education team at RCR using the email firstname.lastname@example.org if you need further support with your training and/or placement.
+No. The pilot programme is not within the remit of deaneries, so please contact your educational supervisor or the Workforce Development and Training team at the RCR using the email firstname.lastname@example.org if you need further support with your training and/or placement.

 The Process for the Review of Trainee Performance and Progression document gives full details of the process and the panel.